 2. The institution can demonstrate that decisions regarding finance have not compromised its commitment to high educational quality.

-Modesto Junior College is a publicly funded institution and is part of the California Community College system, following the guiding mission.
-All governing documents from the Strategic Plan and its goals, to the SSSP and Equity Plans, to the Educational Master Plan prioritize student learning and achievement above other fiscally related goals.
+Modesto Junior College is a publicly funded institution and is part of the California Community College system, following the system’s guiding mission.
+All governing documents from the Strategic Plan and its goals, to the Education Master Plan, to the SSSP and Equity Plans prioritize student learning and achievement above all other goals.

 The Resource Allocation Council’s guiding principles for allocating fiscal resources begin with student learning.
-Resources are allocated using criteria such as completed program reviews, completed student learning assessments, utilization of data to improve student learning, etc. all of which point to a focus on student learning and achievement.
+Resources are allocated using criteria such as completed program reviews, completed student learning assessments, utilization of data to improve student learning, etc., all of which point to a focus on student learning and achievement.
+(RAC budget allocation process, hiring prioritization process)

 Analysis and Evaluation:

 It is clear in MJC’s mission and other governing documents that the College prioritizes high quality education.
 The only financial obligation the institution faces is to be solvent.
 This removes pressures of generating financial returns for investors, etc. MJC’s priorities are well documented in the EMP, SSSP, and Equity Plans, exemplifying that student learning is the Institution’s first priority.
+Resources are prioritized to support and improve student learning and student achievement.